 Depending on the nature of the student's disability, SSD may approve the use of adaptive technology for test-taking purposes.
 Among the technologies available at the Adaptive Technology Lab in the SSD office are CCTV video magnifiers and various software programs, such as screen magnifier/reader and scan-read, text-to-speech software.
 Students approved by SSD for the use of such technologies on exams should, in most instances, make the necessary scheduling arrangements to take their exams at the SSD's Adaptive Technology Lab (see SSD Testing Facilities and Procedures below).
 It should also be noted, however, that the ADA workstations in the Computer Labs and the Newton-Gresham Library are equipped with screen magnifier/reader software and other adaptive technologies (see Adaptive Technology Available on the SSD home page).

-The Services for Students with Disabilities (SSD) has testing facilities for accommodated exams on the Huntsville campus and at The Woodlands Center (TWC)-SHSU.
+The Services for Students with Disabilities (SSD) has testing facilities for accommodated exams on the Huntsville campus, The Woodlands Center (TWC)-SHSU, and the College of Osteopathic Medicine (COM).
 These facilities include testing rooms with reduced distractions and adaptive technologies for test-taking purposes.
 The designated testing venue for courses held on the Huntsville campus is the SSD Office, located in the Lee Drain Annex, next to the Farrington Building.
-The designated testing venue for courses held at TWC is the TWC Testing Suite 303.
-The procedure for utilizing these testing facilities, including the responsibilities of the student, instructor, and SSD staff, are detailed below.
-Please note that the SSD Office on the Huntsville campus is the point of contact for scheduling test appointments and submitting exams for both the Huntsville campus and TWC.
+T testing facilities, including the responsibilities of the student, instructor, and SSD staff, are detailed below.
+Please note that the SSD Office on the Huntsville campus is the point of contact for scheduling test appointments and submitting exams for the Huntsville campus, TWC, and the COM.

-2. The student is responsible for contacting the SSD Office on the Huntsville campus in person or by telephone at 936-294-3512 to schedule a test appointment for either the SSD Office or the TWC Testing Suite (see below for exceptions to in-person or telephone scheduling).
-Test appointments for courses held on the Huntsville campus will be scheduled for the SSD Office, whereas test appointments for courses held at TWC will be scheduled for the TWC Testing Suite.
-Advance notification on the student’s part is required for scheduling purposes.
+- The student is responsible for contacting the SSD Office on the Huntsville campus in person or by telephone at 936-294-3512 to schedule a test appointment for either the SSD Office, the TWC Testing Suite (see below for exceptions to in-person or telephone scheduling), or the COM.
+Test appointments for courses held on the Huntsville campus will be scheduled for the SSD Office, test appointments for courses held at TWC will be scheduled for the TWC Testing Suite, and test appointments held at the COM will be scheduled for the COM 110B or COM 110C.
+Advance notification on the student's part is required for scheduling purposes.
 To schedule test appointments in the Fall and Spring semesters and Summer sessions, the student must contact the SSD Office at least three (3) working days prior to the date of the classroom exam (e.g., by 5:00 pm on Wednesday for an exam to be taken the following Monday), ten (10) working days in the case of final exams.
-For the purposes of the mini session (i.e., mini-mester), at least two (2) working days’ advance notice is required for scheduling test appointments, five (5) working days in the case of final exams.
+For the purposes of the mini session (i.e., mini-mester), at least two (2) working days' advance notice is required for scheduling test appointments, five (5) working days in the case of final exams.
 The student is strongly encouraged to schedule all of his/her exam appointments for the semester early in the term, upon receiving the exam dates from his/her instructors.
 Late scheduling requests due to mitigating circumstances will be considered on a case-by-case basis, provided that the student first meet with the SSD Administrative Associate or his/her Accommodation Counselor to discuss the matter and review the SSD Testing Procedures

 Blackboard and Other Online Exams